 Geographically, I’ve always been a serial monogamist.
 I loved where I lived, never wanting to reside elsewhere.
-I do love travel, with new perspectives in strange places with unknown people, but never wanted to uproot, never felt the urge to spend most of time other than home.
+I do love travel, with new perspectives in strange places with unknown people, but never wanted to uproot.
 Moving to Oregon was a difficult decision because of how tied I felt to my town.

-Four years ago the moving van arrived and took everything from our house to a Portland storage facility.
-The house echoed with nothing left but memories, and quickly became just a house, not our home.
+After the moving van took everything from our house to a Portland storage facility, the house echoed with nothing left but memories.
+It quickly became just a house, not our home.
 The detachment process moved swiftly as we stepped into a nerve-wracking and exciting future.
-Since then, every year marks a new level of feeling at home in Portland and in Oregon.
-With every visit I see California through a new filter, and every time I return to Oregon I experience it from a new angle, and with a growing sense of belonging and comfortableness.
+Since then, each year marks a new level of feeling at home in Portland and in Oregon.
+With every visit I see California through a new filter, and every time I return to Oregon I experience it from a new angle, and with a growing sense of belonging and ease.

-I’ve bounced back and forth between Oregon and California over the past 15 years, but was always glad to get home, whichever place that was.
-But recently, driving 1900 miles through California and back, feeling the pull in both directions, I realize that I’ve become polyamorous, very much a two state woman.
+I’ve bounced back and forth between Oregon and California over the past 15 years, visiting one, then the other, but was always glad to get home to whichever place that was.
+But recently, driving 1900 miles through California and back, feeling the pull in both directions, I realize I’ve become polyamorous, very much a two state woman.

 Entering California from the north my heart swells, and I feast my eyes on wide open layers of endless sere golden hills and fields, a lone oak on a gentle slope, a profusion of orchards, fields, and farms, clear blue skies, all so familiar, redolent with memories, visual comfort food.
 When the ocean reveals itself to me as we pass Pismo Beach I catch my breath in wonder, as if for the first time.